-Indirect Sales: For the purpose of Section 11.1.1., "Indirect sales" include all forms of sales where the customer is not physically present at the time and location of product selection and order.
+Indirect Sales: For the purpose of Section 11.1.1., "Indirect sales" are sales where the customer makes a selection and places and order, but can not be present when the determination of the net quantity is made.
 Examples of such indirect methods include, without limitation, Internet or on-line sales, sales conducted by telephone or facsimile, and catalog sales.

-(Added 2001)
+(Added 2001) (Amended 2002)

-11.2.
-Small Confections. -- Individually wrapped pieces of "penny candy" and other confectionery of less than 15 grams or 1/2 ounce net weight per individual piece shall be exempt from the labeling requirements of this regulation when the container in which such confectionery is shipped is in conformance with the labeling requirements of this regulation.
-Similarly, when such confectionery items are sold in bags or boxes, such items shall be exempt from the labeling requirements of this regulation, including the required declaration of net quantity of contents, when the declaration of the bag or box meets the requirements of this regulation.
+- 11.2.
+Small Confections. -- Individually wrapped pieces of "penny candy" and other confectionery of less than 15 g or 1⁄2 ounce net weight per individual piece shall be exempt from the labeling requirements of this regulation when the container in which such confectionery is shipped is in conformance with the labeling requirements of this regulation.
+Similarly, when such confectionery items are sold in bags or boxes, such items shall be exempt from the labeling requirements of this regulation, including the required declaration of net quantity of contents, when the declaration of the bag or box meets the requirements of this regulation. - 11.3.

-11.3.
 Small Packages of Meat or Meat Products. -- Individually wrapped and labeled packages of meat or meat products of less than 15 grams or 1/2-ounce net weight, which are in a shipping container, need not bear a statement of the net quantity of contents when the statement of the net quantity of contents on the shipping container is in conformance with the labeling requirements of this regulation.
+(Added 1987)

-11.4.
-Individual Servings. -- Individual serving-size packages of foods containing less than 15 grams or 1/2 ounce or less than 15 milliliters or 1/2 fluid ounce for use in restaurants, institutions, and passenger carriers, and not intended for sale at retail, shall be exempt from the required declaration of net quantity of contents specified in this regulation.

-11.5.
-Cuts, Plugs, and Twists of Tobacco and

-Cigars. -- When individual cuts, plugs, and twists of tobacco and individual cigars are shipped or delivered in containers that conform to the labeling requirements of this regulation, such individual cuts, plugs, and twists of tobacco and cigars shall be exempt from such labeling requirements.

-11.6.
-Reusable (Returnable) Glass Containers.

--- Nothing in this Regulation shall be deemed to preclude the continued use of reusable (returnable) glass containers, provided such glass containers ordered after the effective date of this regulation shall conform to all requirements of this regulation.
+- 11.4.
+Individual Servings. -- Individual serving-size packages of foods containing less than 15 grams or 1/2 ounce or less than 15 milliliters or 1/2 fluid ounce for use in restaurants, institutions, and passenger carriers, and not intended for sale at retail, shall be exempt from the required declaration of net quantity of contents specified in this regulation. - 11.5.
+Cuts, Plugs, and Twists of Tobacco and Cigars. -- When individual cuts, plugs, and twists of tobacco and individual cigars are shipped or delivered in containers that conform to the labeling requirements of this regulation, such individual cuts, plugs, and twists of tobacco and cigars shall be exempt from such labeling requirements. - 11.6.
+Reusable (Returnable) Glass Containers. -- Nothing in this Regulation shall be deemed to preclude the continued use of reusable (returnable) glass containers, provided such glass containers ordered after the effective date of this regulation shall conform to all requirements of this regulation. - 11.7.

-11.7.
 Cigarettes and Small Cigars. -- Cartons of cigarettes and small cigars, containing ten individual packages of twenty, labeled in accordance with the requirements of this regulation shall be exempt from the requirements set forth in § 8.1.1.
 Location, § 8.2.1.
 Minimum Height of Numbers and Letters, and § 10.4.
-Multi-Unit Packages, provided such cartons bear a declaration of the net quantity of commodity in the package.

-11.8.
-Packaged Commodities with Labeling Requirements Specified in Federal Law. -- consumer information.
+Multi-Unit Packages, provided such cartons bear a declaration of the net quantity of commodity in the package. - 11.8.
+Packaged Commodities with Labeling Requirements Specified in Federal Law. -- Packages of meat and meat products, poultry products, tobacco and tobacco products, pesticides, and alcoholic beverages shall be exempt from those portions of these regulations specifying location and minimum type size of the net quantity declaration, provided quantity labeling requirements for such products are specified in Federal Law so as to follow reasonably sound principles of providing consumer information.
 (See also § 11.32.
-SI Units, Exemptions - Comsumer Commodities.)
+SI Units, Exemptions Comsumer Commodities.)

-Packages of meat and meat products, poultry products, tobacco and tobacco products, pesticides, and alcoholic beverages shall be exempt from those portions of these regulations specifying location and minimum type size of the net quantity declaration, provided quantity labeling requirements for such products are specified in Federal Law so as to follow reasonably sound principles of providing